Davis 'positive but realistic' after knee surgery

 "Mentally it's been more difficult than I expected, coming in every day and not seeing the progress on a daily basis.

-"You have to hit certain targets as you go along, break it into five or six week phases, tick a box and then move onto the next phase.
+"You have to hit certain targets as you go along, break it into five or six-week phases, tick a box and then move onto the next phase.

 "I'm still in the initial phase, getting the swelling down and the range back in the leg, assessing things as we go along.